 As an employee whose company is signing you up to self-insure, always be aware of your risks.

 If you are a company who wants to opt for self-insurance, having the cost of simply the risk settlement ready is not enough.
 You also need money for administration costs, such as risk management and analysis.
 If these costs outweigh your regular insurance premiums, it is time to reconsider your options.
+So, how to self insure your business?

 Always remember to consult with an agent if you are running your own business.
 Ask an agent: do you need public liability insurance if you want to self-insure?
 The answer usually depends on your state, and your local agent is well versed with state requirements.